Charlotte Pearson Leaving Care

 How has the ‘keeping in touch’ element worked for you since leaving care?

 "I’m sorry.
-I don’t like to be negative but I have to saying ‘keeping in touch’ is a total joke.
+I don’t like to be negative but I have to say ‘keeping in touch’ is a total joke.
 I’ve had an email and a phone call in two years.
 Both were from someone I didn’t even know and who didn’t seem to have even looked at my file.
 That annoyed me really.

 They asked if I was ok and if I needed support with anything.
 I listed off a few things I was struggling with at the time and was told someone would get back to me.
 They didn’t.
 I rang back and left a message but never heard anything again."